ArashPartow/exprtk/readme.txt

       of that  symbol-table, otherwise  the result  will be undefined behavior.

- (10) Equal/Nequal  are  normalized  equality  routines,  which   use
+ (10) Equal and  Nequal are  normalized equality  routines, which use
       epsilons  of 0.0000000001  and 0.000001  for  double  and float types respectively.

  (11) All trigonometric functions  assume radian input  unless stated